Gokul-Techwriter/technical-writing-portfolio/troubleshooting-guides/whatsapp-desktop-troubleshooting-guide.md

 | 1.0 | February 10, 2026  | Gokul S Anand | Initial draft created |
 | 1.1 | February 10, 2026  | Gokul S Anand | Updated troubleshooting workflow, improved escalation process, and corrected technical inaccuracies |

-Disclaimer: This troubleshooting guide is created as a technical writing portfolio sample and is not affiliated with WhatsApp Meta Platforms, Inc.
+> ⚠️ **Disclaimer:** This troubleshooting guide is created as a technical writing portfolio sample and is not affiliated with WhatsApp Meta Platforms, Inc.

 ---